sisungo/airup/README.md

  - Current Mainline Version: `0.6.0`
  - Current Release Version: `0.6.0`

-⚠️ **WARNING**: The project is currently in **unstable** stage and should **NOT** be used in production environments.
+⚠️ **WARNING**: The project is not widely tested yet and should **NOT** be used in production environments.
 It may contain errors, bugs or quality issues.
 Welcome to open an issue to report bugs.

 ## Documentation
 [Multilingua documentation](docs/README.md) can be found in [docs/](docs/) directory.